triach-rold/bettercsv/readme.md

 // code goes here- no need to declare any specific control structure.
 ```

+## Supported Colorthemes:
+*Note- check/edit colorthemes.txt to add/remove/edit custom colorthemes.*

 ## Alpha (currently buggy or straight-up unstable features)

 *Note- Bug reports for anything relating to this category are welcome, but will probably not be fixed anytime soon.
-Nothing here is there to stay and is expected to be unstable in production*
+Nothing here is there to stay and is expected to be unstable in production.*

 * **Cell Specific Sub-control Structure** - Use this to specify cell specific settings according to the syntax -
 ```